tsai810417/interview-prep/DevOps.md

 Move a job from one installation of Jenkins to another by simply copying the corresponding job directory Make a copy of an existing job by making a clone of a job directory by a different name Rename an existing job by renaming a directory

+What are the goals of Configuration management processes?
+The purpose of Configuration Management (CM) is to ensure the integrity of a product or system throughout its life-cycle by making the development or deployment process controllable and repeatable, therefore creating a higher quality product or system.
+The CM process allows orderly management of system information and system changes for purposes such as to:

+Revise capability,
+Improve performance,
+Reliability or maintainability,
+Extend life,
+Reduce cost,
+Reduce risk and
+Liability, or correct defects.